-12. The examples below are for illustrative purposes of what topics can be explored, but stakeholder make consider other areas relevant for the exercise.
+- 12. The examples below are for illustrative purposes of what topics can be explored, but stakeholder make consider other areas relevant for the exercise.
 These examples are not complete or comprehensive in terms of questions raised, nor do they necessarily address all parties that could provide insights.
-Please consider them only a reference source for building actual case studies.
-In particular, you can use Example 1 by analogy and build the cases studies focusing on other reporting areas, such as (1) the implementation of the EBA reporting framework version 2.9, 2.10 or 3.0 in a specific institutions; or (2) the comparison of the implementation of COREP version 2.9 with the implementation of version 3.0 in a specific institution.
+Please consider them only a reference source for building actual case studies. - 13.In particular, you can use Example 1 by analogy and build the case studies focusing on other reporting areas, such as: - a. the implementation of the EBA reporting framework version 2.9, 2.10 or 3.0 in a specific institutions; - b. the comparison of the implementation of COREP version 2.9 with the implementation of version 3.0 in a specific institution; or - c. the implementation of COVID-19 reporting3, focusing on the implementation costs versus on-going reporting costs starting with manual filling and then moving to automatised filling.